 It's a horrifying and at the same time a very funny book.
 Melancholic and pitiless.
 What remains is laughter and burnt soil.
 Fire burns Warsaw, youth, illusions, thirty, forty years, it burns everything and what's left is what really awaits us: loneliness forever and until the end.
 Varga matures as Hungarian wine.
 He gets better and better.

-The author returned to Hungarian themes in 2014 with Czardasz z mangalicą (Czardas with mangalica), a collection of columns and essays in the style of a road-movie.
+The author returned to Hungarian themes in 2014 with Czardasz z Mangalicą (Csárdás with a Mangalica), a collection of columns and essays in the style of a road-movie.
 An anthropological ballad with many culinary anecdotes is an attempt to answer the question whether Poland and Hungary are truly brothers, what connects these nations and if it's only the sense of failure.
+Wojciech Nowicki gushed:

-Varga's last book up to date – Masakra (Massacre, 2015) – is a story about yet another loser in the gallery of his characters.
+Varga's Masakra (Massacre, 2015) is a story about yet another loser in the gallery of his characters.
 A former rock-star has only alcohol left in his life.
-Addiction-themed literature has a rich tradition in Poland – Marek Hłasko's Pętla and Jerzy Pilch's The Mighty Angel can be named among others – and Varga adds to it his erudition and courage in describing physiological effects of hungovers.
-But Masakra is also a cogitation on contemporary Poland and the 'cultural war' that takes place.
+Addiction-themed literature has a rich tradition in Poland – Marek Hłasko's Pętla and Jerzy Pilch's The Mighty Angel can be named among others – and Varga adds to it his erudition and courage in describing physiological effects of hangovers.
+But Masakra is also a cogitation on contemporary Poland and the "cultural war" that takes place.
 The main protagonist says:

 The nation that I am a great disciple of, is divided into buzzkills and ironists, buzzkills and ironists fight a huge cultural war, obviously destroying culture and art in the process.
 In the name of their buzzkilling and their irony they are going to destroy everything, they are going to buzzkill and ironize everything.